» Contents

 three types of "Magic" ammo.

-To enchant an item, you can either use scrolls (available at the alchemist or
+To enchant an item, you can either use scrolls (available at the alchemy shop

 There are big differences between the effects: